TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movies Now Playing

+    *   Mission: Impossible - Fallout
+    *   Mamma Mia!
+Here We Go Again
+    *   The Equalizer 2
     *   Hotel Transylvania 3: Summer Vacation
+    *   Teen Titans Go!
+To the Movies
     *   Ant-Man and the Wasp
-    *   Skyscraper (2018)
     *   Incredibles 2
     *   Jurassic World: Fallen Kingdom
+    *   Skyscraper (2018)
     *   The First Purge
-    *   Sorry to Bother You
-    *   Sicario: Day of the Soldado
-    *   Uncle Drew
-    *   Ocean's 8
-    *   Won't You Be My Neighbor?
+    *   Unfriended: Dark Web
     *   See All Now Playing

     Opening This Week = Limited Release

-    *   Mission: Impossible - Fallout
-    *   Teen Titans Go!
-To the Movies
-    *   Blindspotting
-    *   Detective Dee: The Four Heavenly Kings
-    *   Hot Summer Nights
-    *   Puzzle (2018)
-    *   Scotty and the Secret History of Hollywood
-    *   See All Opening This Week

-    Coming Soon

     *   Christopher Robin
     *   The Darkest Minds
     *   Death of a Nation
-    *   Searching (2018)
     *   The Spy Who Dumped Me
+    *   Eighth Grade
+    *   40 Years in the Making: The Magic Music Movie
+    *   The Miseducation of Cameron Post
+    *   Never Goin' Back
+    *   See All Opening This Week

+    Coming Soon

     *   Dog Days (2018)
     *   The Meg
     *   Slender Man
+    *   Crazy Rich Asians
     *   Alpha
+    *   Mile 22
+    *   Searching (2018)
+    *   The Happytime Murders
     *   See All Coming Soon

     Explore More